 Other prevention measures include washing your hands carefully after bowel movements, after sex, before making food, and before eating, drinking or smoking.
 Make sure genital and anal areas are clean before having sex.

 Hepatitis A vaccine side effects

-Rare: The risk of developing a severe allergic reaction (hives, difficulty breathing, and/or swelling of the face or mouth) is extremely rare (less than one in 500, 000).
+The risk of developing a severe allergic reaction (hives, difficulty breathing, and/or swelling of the face or mouth) is extremely rare (less than 1 in 500,000).
 It usually occurs within the first 15 minutes after the injection so you should remain in the clinic for 15 minutes after each dose of the vaccine.
 If you have a severe allergic reaction to the first dose, you should not get the second vaccination.

-Note: There is no evidence that hepatitis A vaccination causes any chronic conditions such as chronic fatigue syndrome, rheumatoid arthritis, multiple sclerosis or Guillain-Barre syndrome.
+Note: there is no evidence that Hepatitis A vaccination causes any chronic conditions such as chronic fatigue syndrome, arthritis, multiple sclerosis or Guillain-Barre syndrome.

 Other forms of hepatitis

 We also have information about hepatitis B and hepatitis C.